CHEMeDATA/CHEMeDATA.github.io/chemists.md

 ## How to generate good chemical data?

-In most cases, you will be generating .zip files.
+In most cases supplementary data are combined into .zip files.

 Requirement|type of data
 ----|-----